getpelican/pelican/docs/importer.rst

 ===========

-``pelican-import`` is a command-line tool for converting articles from other software to ReStructuredText or Markdown.
+``pelican-import`` is a command-line tool for converting articles from other software to reStructuredText or Markdown.
 The supported import formats are:

 - WordPress XML export
 - Dotclear export